 Evie van der Spoel, MSc

-Evie van der Spoel studied Biomedical Sciences at Leiden University.
-In January 2016, she started her PhD project on the association between pituitary hormone secretion and familial longevity.
+Dr. Evie van der Spoel studied Biomedical Sciences at the University of Leiden.
+In 2019, she obtained her PhD which was focused on the association between pituitary hormone secretion and familial longevity.
 She is very enthusiastic about performing research on the biological mechanisms of ageing and longevity, with the aim of promoting healthy ageing.
+She is currently working as a postdoctoral researcher for THYRAGE.